eillanrt/eillanrt.github.io/content/posts/what-is-this.md

 If you're new to RSS feeders, you can read about it [here](https://en.wikipedia.org/wiki/RSS).
 It is one of the oldest standards on the web.
 It has been around for a long time.
 It is simple and more privacy-oriented than modern newsletters nowadays.
-Shame most people nowadays have no idea what it is, or that it even exists.
+It's a shame most people nowadays have no idea what it is, or that it even exists.
 You can use Feedly to start subscribing to RSS feeds, such as this blog.

 # Content